Skip to content

 Method URL Description

-Get /display_pipelines Retrieves all pipelines present in mlmd file
+GET /pipelines Retrieves all pipelines present in the MLMD file.

 HTTP Response Status codes